iota-community/X-Team_IOTA_Identity/README.md

 </p>

-## 🌳 IOTA Identity Initiative
+## 🌳 IOTA Identity Experience Team

+The IOTA Identity Experience Team is aimed to provide help, guidance, and spotlight to the IOTA Developer Community.

-The **IOTA Identity Initiative** is a collaborative effort to help people in the IOTA Community by introducing consistent workflows around [IOTA Identity](https://github.com/iotaledger/identity.rs) with content, and open source contributions.
+The **IOTA Identity Experience Team** is a collaborative effort to provide help, guidance and spotlight to the IOTA Identity Community through offering feedback and introducing consistent workflows around [IOTA Identity](https://github.com/iotaledger/identity.rs).

-IOTA Identity is an implementation of decentralized digital identity also known as Self Sovereign Identity (SSI).
-It implements standards such as DID and Verifiable Credentials from W3C and other related (proposed) standards.
+**IOTA Identity** is an implementation of decentralized digital identity, also known as Self Sovereign Identity (SSI), by the [IOTA Foundation](https://www.iota.org).
+It implements standards such as [Decentralized Identifiers (DID)](https://www.w3.org/TR/did-core/) and [Verifiable Credentials (VC)](https://www.w3.org/TR/vc-data-model/) from W3C as well as other related (proposed) standards.

-IOTA is an open-source distributed ledger technology that allows [connected devices](https://en.wikipedia.org/wiki/Connected_Devices) to transfer data and [IOTA tokens](https://docs.iota.org/docs/getting-started/0.1/clients/token) among each other for zero fees.
+**IOTA** is an open-source distributed ledger technology that allows [connected devices](https://en.wikipedia.org/wiki/Connected_Devices) to securely transfer data and [IOTA tokens](https://docs.iota.org/docs/getting-started/0.1/clients/token) amongst each other without any fees.

 ## 🎯 Initiative Goals